robschneider16/puzzle-solver/README.md

 ## Running

+The various processes in the shells below must be run in the source folder; for example, `/home/username/puzzle-solver`.
+Before starting, you must also create `./stpconfigs/configenv.rkt`.
+Usually, you can simply create a symbolic link to `./stpconfigs/configenvlocal.rkt` but you can create a copy and edit it to your particular situation.

-1. In one shell, run `racket -p gcr/riot/server1`
+1. In one shell, run `racket -p gcr/riot/server`
 2. For each worker process (e.g., the number of available cores), open a shell and run `racket -p gcr/riot/worker -- localhost` or substitute the hostname of the server process in step 1 if you're using different hosts for workers
 3. You can confirm that the workers have registered with the server by inspecting the output from the shell in step 1.
 4. Finally, run `racket stp-solve-cluster.rkt` and watch it churn through the search.